jessicac3732/github-tutorial/README.md

 `rm -rf` = Deletes a non-empty directory. -rf means that it will continue to delete with force nonstop until everything is gone, permanently.

-`mv`(_rename_) = Renames a file by putting it’s old name as the first argument and the new name as the second argument.
+`mv <old filename> <new filename> `= Renames a file by putting it’s old name as the first argument and the new name as the second argument.

-`mv`(_move_) = Moves a file from one directory to another.
+`mv <filename><name of directory you want to move it to>` = Moves a file from one directory to another.
 Can move one or multiple sources.
 To move one or multiple sources the first argument is the sources names and the second argument is the destination.

 ---